Alan Vincent Michaels' art & other stuff

 I have been the Rochester Speculative Literature Association, Inc.

-I coordinate the monthly meeting programs, present writing and special interest topics, and moderate selected topic meetings and our quarterly reading meetings.
+I coordinate the monthly meeting programs, present writing and special interest topics, and moderate selected topic meetings and the quarterly reading meetings.
 Additional tasks include the design of meeting posters, social media postings, and other collateral materials for R-SPEC and third-party presenters.

 ‐ a 501(c)(3) non-profit organization